moiot/gravity/docs/2.0/02-config-index-en.md

 # Configuration

-This document introduces how to configure DRC Single Process and DRC Cluster respectively.
+This document introduces how to configure Gravity Single Process and Gravity Cluster respectively.

 ## Gravity Single Process

 To configure Gravity Single Process, use the configuration file.

 Gravity works in the plugin-based mode and each plugin has its own configuration.
-Currently, DRC supports the configuration file in the `toml` and `json` formats.
+Currently, Gravity supports the configuration file in the `toml` and `json` formats.

 This section uses the configuration file in the `toml` format to describe configuration rules.